Wildlife activity heats up with cooler weather

 Outdoorsguy

-33 thoughts on “Wildlife activity heats up with cooler weather”
+33 Replies to “Wildlife activity heats up with cooler weather”

 1. We’ve been seeing quite a bit of activity too.
 Haven’t checked my cameras in a couple of weeks but I’m sure there will be some interesting pictures once I do.
 My trigger finger is getting itchy…